Decentralised-Monsters/demons-scilla/crowd-sale/README.md

   * CodeInsufficientFunds - If users do not have sufficient funds when buying demons.
   * CodeNotContractOwner - If transition is not invoked by contract owner.
   * CodeNotFound - If something is not found.
+  * CodePauseNotPause - If contract is paused or unpaused.

 ```Ocaml
 contract LineCurvedDistributor